 If you have SatNav, the postcode is: PL4 0DX

-Please note: the harbour car park is pay & display and there are no change facilities.
-We recommend that visitors plan to spend 3 hours (cost £3.50) at the Aquarium.
+Please note: the harbour car park is a privately owned pay & display, operated by Britannia Car Parks.
+There are no change facilities.
+We recommend that visitors plan to spend 3 hours (cost £4.20) at the Aquarium.
 The car park has payment by phone and contactless payment, or you can book online in advance here.

 Getting Here By Train